AbhinavSivanandhan/AbhinavSivanandhan/README.md

 # Yo, It's Abhinav! 👋

 Hey fellow devs!
 Welcome to my little corner on GitHub.
-I'm Abhinav Sivanandhan, a tech enthusiast on a coding adventure. 🚀
+I'm Abhinav Sivanandhan, a fellow tech enthusiast 🚀

 ## About Me

 - 🎓 Studying M.S.
 Computer Science at NYU - Tandon School of Engineering (Class of '25).
-- 🧑‍💻 Most recently wore the hat of an IT System Analyst at Stryker, where I got my hands dirty on some real-world solutions.
+- 🧑‍💻 Most recently wore the hat of an IT System Analyst at Stryker, where I got my hands dirty on some real-world problems.
 - 💻 B.Tech in Computer Science & Engineering from VIT (Class of '21).

 ## What I'm Up To